 You can’t stop Chicago’s winters from coming.
 But you can take steps to protect your home against subfreezing temperatures and piles of heavy snow.

-Don’t wait for something to go wrong, instead, take action now with these five winterizing home projects.
+Don’t wait for something to go wrong, instead, take action now.
+Learn five ways to winterize your home right now.

 1. Protect your pipes.